nicolasraus/nicolasraus.github.io/_posts/2023-07-04-ethernaut-coin-flip-writeup.md

 We can deploy this Solver contract with the ethernaut's contract address as input and the run `solve()` function 10 times.

-I created a Hardhat project that will automatically deploy the contract and run `solve()` function 10 times!
+I created a Hardhat project that will automatically deploy the contract and run the `solve()` function 10 times!
 You can find it here: https://github.com/nicolasraus/ethernaut-03-coin-flip-solver

 After running `solve()` function 10 times, we can verify that now the `consecutiveWins` variable is 10 by running:
 ```javascript